-Chief of Staff of the Army Promotes New Commander as Barrett Retires
+Chief of Staff of the Army promotes new commander as Barrett retires

 |0

-This work, Chief of Staff of the Army Promotes New Commander as Barrett Retires [Image 5 of 5], by SSG DeMarco Wills, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Chief of Staff of the Army promotes new commander as Barrett retires, by MAJ Lindsay Roman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.